 So how will the repo man find your car if you missed a payment?
 The answer comes in the form of GPS tracking technology and it makes it easy for any repossession agent to reclaim a vehicle.
 This is because many car dealerships that offer their own financing understand the risks associated with extending loans to people with fair or poor credit.
 In an effort to reduce potential loss, one of the tools they utilize is GPS tracking devices.
 The reason is that it allows the repo man to find your car in real time regardless of where you try to hide the vehicle.

 3 Tips To Avoid Repo Man When You Are Behind On Car Payments

 - Park the vehicle in your garage: The repo man cannot legally enter private property, but they can repossess a vehicle parked in a driveway.

-- Find GPS Tracker On Your Car.
-As mentioned earlier, the repo man will call upon live GPS tracking to locate your vehicle, but by locating the tracker and disabling it you can stop them from finding you.
+- Check for a GPS tracker: Repo agents may use live GPS tracking to locate your vehicle, so locating and disabling the tracker can prevent them from finding you.

 Is It Illegal To Remove GPS Tracker From a Financed Car?